During 2021, we are prioritising seven urgent school improvements projects: you can read about them below.

 Now, thanks to the generosity of Oxford University Press, Gadsden Books in Lusaka, and our supporters, we have been able to purchase 2,500 textbooks.
 All upper primary and secondary pupils now have their own textbook for every subject in the school curriculum (except PE).

 Staff have been overwhelmed with excitement and gratitude at what this means for their teaching and for their pupils’ education.

 We’ve also purchased OUP’s WAG and AWEH! phonics reading schemes.
 These are special schemes for African children with English as their first additional language.
-They were finally delivered at the start of the current covid closure – so staff are currently being trained in using them.
+They were delivered at the start of the recent covid closure – and staff were trained during the closure in using them.

 We’ve also been able to buy 200 ‘afro-centric’ books from ‘New Africa Press’ and Longmans’ ‘Junior African Writers Series’ for our library, and our pupils have been mesmerised by holding and reading books which reflect their own culture.

 Back in 2018, we installed modern toilet facilities for our secondary girls.
 However, all our primary children and secondary boys are still using elderly, primitive squat-toilets and latrines which are unacceptably poor and dilapidated (and far too few for our current pupil numbers).

 Our main goal for 2021 is to build hygienic, sustainable toilets for all our children which will last the school at least 50 years.

 Although our modern girls’ toilets are impressive, we have learnt that installing toilets which need to be lit by electricity is not the wisest approach, and that traditional ‘modern’ toilets struggle without a reliable water supply.